 Spring (March to May)

 This is another perfect season, and for some people, it’s even better than autumn.
 This is when the hillsides come alive.
-The rhododendron forests, especially that stretch between Chhomrong and Bamboo, just explode in color.
+The rhododendron forests, especially those that stretch between Chhomrong and Bamboo, just explode in colour.
 You’re talking tunnels of bright red, pink, and white flowers.
 It’s absolutely unreal.
-The skies are clear in morning and the temperature rises gradually.
+The skies are clear in the morning, and the temperature rises gradually.
 Wildflowers, greenery, and a touch of snow at higher altitudes make this season visually stunning.

 Other Season